Book this fantastic Scottish Highlands self guided motorcycle tour and enjoy a taste of all things Scottish.

 Dalwhinnie is the highest distillery in Scotland.
 You can see the production as well as sample the ‘Gentle Spirit’ of the glen.

 From exploring the smallest and the highest, you can continue your whisky trail.
 Blair Athol is one of the most famous as well as the oldest working distilleries in Scotland.
 Blair Castle has been the home of the Atholl family for over seven centuries.
 In the past, it was home to politicians, soldiers, agriculturalists and entrepreneurs.
 While here, you can explore castles rich history.
 It is manifested through its fine interiors and Scottish baronial architecture.
 There is also a nine-acre walled Hercules Garden.
 It is famous for its Diana’s Grove as well as tall exotic conifers.

 Your pre-planned day trips also include visits to Balmoral Castle as well as the Royal Distillery.
-If you wish you can ride over the Cairnwell Pass which is also the highest pass in Scotland.
+You can ride over the Cairnwell Pass, which is also the highest pass in Scotland if you wish.
 Visits to Aviemore, Inverness, Fort Augustus as well as Fort Williams are all part of this tour.
-Also to round this tour off, you can take a ride along the Loch Ness and Loch Rannoch.
+Also, to round this tour off, you can take a ride along the Loch Ness and Loch Rannoch.

 Scotland has some of the best biking roads in the UK.
 And some would argue perhaps even anywhere in Europe.
 Riding the exhilarating North Coast 500 (NC500) is a must for anyone touring Scotland.
 Our suggested routes include several sections of this fantastic road.
 Lined with countless twists and turns through the beautiful highland scenery is indeed a journey to savour.

 This fantastic motorcycle tour offers excellent roads to ride.
 It also provides an opportunity to experience the rich Scottish culture and tradition.